 A party without music?
 Unthinkable!
 Use preholiday downtime to craft the perfect playlist.
 Play a mix of current and classic songs to appeal to your entire Thanksgiving Day crowd.

 Cleanup is quick and painless if you take it in strategic small steps.
 Start by room, paying particular attention to those your guests will wander most: the living room, dining room, and bathroom.
 Take 10 minutes to tidy up, 10 to dust, and 10 to vacuum.
 Your house will be spic-and-span in no time!

 A self-serve bar leaves you free to check on food and mingle with guests come party time.
 Find a convenient spot close to the dining table to set out clean glasses, pitchers, and ice buckets.
 Fill them with one or two signature drinks.
-We recommend apple cider studded with cinnamon sticks -- leave it up to guests to spike them!
+We recommend apple cider studded with cinnamon sticks.
+Leave it up to guests to spike them!

 Perfect pumpkin pie can be made a day in advance.
-Not only will it make prep on Turkey Day less stressful, but it also tastes better after it's been chilled overnight.
+Not only will it make prep on Turkey Day less stressful, but it also tastes better after it's chilled overnight.
 Any toppings (pecans, please!) can be sprinkled atop just before serving.

 Bonus: Watch for tips to making our doubly delicious pumpkin-potato pie, plus yummy ideas for toppers.

-Keep sides crisp and fresh by preparing them the day of.
+Keep veggie sides crisp and fresh by preparing them the day of.
 Classics to consider making: green beans, asparagus, and broccoli.
 Check out our list of fabulous green sides in the link below.

 The minute you wake up, be sure to preheat the oven.
 The average weight of a Thanksgiving Day turkey is around 16 pounds per household, which takes anywhere from 3 and 4 hours to cook.
 After popping that bad boy in the oven, delegate carving and serving duties.